Injection Molding Sales Consideration

 The design must include the features that the customer wants.

-This preliminary analysis is usually the prerogative of the Sales and Marketing Departments, but will be mentioned here so that the production design engineer will have a better understanding of all the intangibles that affect the success of a product.
+This preliminary analysis is usually the prerogative of the Sales and Marketing Departments.
+Still, it will be mentioned here so that the production design engineer will have a better understanding of all the intangibles that affect the success of a product.

 The areas that should be examined preparatory to design include the following:

-- An analysis of the market in order to determine its size, the nature of the customers, and possible trends.
+- An analysis of the market to determine its size, the nature of the customers, and possible trends.

-- Appraise distribution to determine if the product can be sold through the company’s regular channels of distribution and with its existing sales organization.
+- Appraise distribution to determine if the product can be sold through its regular distribution channels and with its existing sales organization.

 - Determine how much advertising and promotion will be needed to introduce the product.